I loved you is a reversible text

 Keyword: Pushkin, "I loved you", lyrics, ambiguity, textual analysis, "Eugene Onegin"

-The paper introduces a concept of reversible text: a literary text with two types of implied readers and two incompatible interpretations, such that each interpretation is available for only one type of readers.
-The concept is illustrated by the example of Pushkin's poem "I loved you".
-I characterize two types of implied readers, show the two opposite interpretations of the poem, and the literary devices which make the text reversible.
+This article introduces a concept of a reversible text: a literary text intended for two types of readers and having two incompatible interpretations, such that each interpretation available for one type of readers only.
+The concept is illustrated using Pushkin's poem "I Loved You" as an example.
+Literary devices that create a reversible text are described.

 Introduction